Galapagos Diving Holiday Packages

 A lack of an international roaming agreement may render your mobile phone useless.
 The international dialing code for the Galapagos is +593.

 Each visitor may bring 2 pieces of checked baggage into Ecuador totalling no more than 68 kg (150 pounds).
 If you wish to take a 3rd piece, this will normally attract an additional fee.
 We recommend you take a soft sided bag on vacation.
 You will only need the essentials in clothing and personal items and space is limited on board yachts.
 A duffel bag works best as it can be stored into a small drawer or closet.
 On flights to the Galapagos, you are allowed a maximum of 20 kg (44 pounds) of luggage (excluding your hand-bag and carry on).

 Is there anything I need to know about getting through customs?

 According to Ecuadorian law, any person that enters the country temporarily is exempt for the payment of any customs duty.
 You will not be required to pay taxes or duties for your luggage, new or used articles that you will use during your trip, and portable items such as photo cameras, video cameras, laptops, radios and CD players.
 The Galapagos Islands does not have customs since there are no international airports.
 In the airport your personal luggage will receive only a minor inspection for things like fruits or seeds that might be introduced to the islands.

-Locations include Isabela and Santa Cruz Island.
-In any location you can benefit from Agoda's 'Low Price Guarantee', so you will always get top-dollar value for money.
+Locations include Isabela and Santa Cruz Island, where you can benefit from Agoda's 'Low Price Guarantee', so you will always get top-dollar value for money from your hotel package.